-The electrical system in your automobile is a complex series of wires, relays and computer chips.
-In fact, it can be so complex, that a minor wiring problem can cause major headaches and a lot of money to have repaired.
-For this reason, it is very important to maintain the electrical system in your car or truck.
-Here’s how to minimize your chances of dealing with major automotive electrical problems.
+The electrical system in your automobile is a complex series of wires, relays, and computer chips.
+It can be so complex that a minor wiring problem can cause major headaches and a lot of money to have repaired.
+For this reason, it's very important to maintain the electrical system in your car or truck.
+Here’s how to minimize your chances of dealing with major automotive electrical problems

-- Always keep your battery and its terminals clean.
+Always keep your battery and make sure to keep the battery terminals clean.
 If dirt and grease build up on your battery, it could cover the vents that allow the gases to escape.
 And these gases are explosive!

-- You can extend the life of your battery, starter and your vehicle’s electrical system by turning off all of the electrical components before starting it up.
-This includes the radio, the AC or heat, the interior lights and so on.
-Also, avoid plugging in any cell phones, mp3 players or anything else that draws on the battery until after the car is started.
+This includes the radio, the AC or heat, the interior lights, and so on.
+Also, avoid plugging in any cell phones, or anything else that draws on the battery until after the car is started.

-- Make it a habit to have your vehicle’s electrical system inspected every two years.
-It is better to find out about a problem early, before it turns into a nightmare.
+Make it a habit to have your vehicle’s electrical system inspected every two years.
+It is better to find out about a problem early before it turns into a problem.

 While these steps are simple and somewhat common sense, not many drivers actually adhere to them.
 You can greatly increase the life of your vehicle and decrease potential problems if you just take the time to add these steps to your regular vehicle maintenance routine.